tfruns: Track and Visualize Training Runs

 Training run views and comparisons are HTML documents which can be saved and shared with others.
 When viewing a report within RStudio v1.1 you can save a copy of the report or publish it to RPubs or RStudio Connect:

 Tuning a model often requires exploring the impact of changes to many hyperparameters.
-The best way to approach this is generally to systematically train over the permutations of those parameters to determine which combination yields the best model.
+The best way to approach this is generally to systematically train over the combinations of those parameters to determine which combination yields the best model.
 See the Hyperparmeter Tuning article for details on how to accomplish this with tfruns.

 There are a variety of tools available for managing training run output, including: